tomasherceg/dotvvm-docs/Pages/advanced-owin-security.md

 ## Using Owin Security for Authentication

-Let's see how to use OWIN Security framework.
-To set up the standard cookie authentication, just add this snippet in the **Startup.cs** file:
+Let's see how to use the OWIN Security framework.
+To set up the standard cookie authentication, just add this snippet in the **Startup.cs** file.

+>Please note that authentication middlewares should be always registered **before** DotVVM.
+Otherwise the authorization won't work properly.

 ```CSHARP
 app.UseCookieAuthentication(new CookieAuthenticationOptions()